-A special dispatch to the Atlanta adopted by the president, as it has no Journal Goldsboro, N. C. says, 'The chief of police is in receipt of a letter from E M. Jones, of Athens, Ga, ssying that the description of the three gold brick swindlers confined in jail here fits the men who recently robbed several important particulars, but even a citizen of that place of a considerable sum of money.
-He asks for photographs factory to Japan, nor is it acceptable and full descriptions of all three.
-D. H. Wheeler, of Newberry, S. C. that has occurred between the Tokyo arrived last night and identified the prisoners as the men who a few week ago swindled him out of \$7,000.
-They gave him the same names as they operated under here and worked the same scheme on him that they attempted at this place.
-He was approached by the miner, who made a proposition to take him into partnership.
-The gold bricks were exhibited and the assayer certified to their genuiness.
-Later the Indian became dissatisfied, and Mr. Wheeler was persuaded to purchase his interest for \$7,000.
-Then, when the men had gone and it was too late, he discovered that had been buncoed.
-A bulletin just issued by the detective committee of the American Bankers' Protective associa tion contains a splendid picture and a good description of one of the swindlers in jail here.
-Howard, alias Thompson, alias Foller.
-The bulletin says his home is in Brooklyn, N. Y., and that he is a painter by trade and a bank burglar, gold brick swindler and countefeiter by occuration."
+A special dispatch to the At'anta Journal Goldsboro, N. C., says, 'The chief of police is in receipt of a letter ing that the description of the three gold brick swindlers confined in jail here fits the men who recently robbed a citizen of that place of a considerable sum of money.
+He asks for photographs and full descriptions of all three.
+D. H. Wheeler, of Newberry, S. C. arrived last night and identified the prisoners as the men who a few week ago swindled him out of \$7,000 They gave him the same names as they operated under here and worked the same scheme on him that they attempted at were exhibited and the assayer certified to their genuiness.
+Later the Indian became dissatisfied, and Mr. Wheeler for \$7,000.
+Then, when the men had ssued by the detective committee of the follows: American Bankers' Protective associa tion contains a splendid picture and a Hon.
+O. B. Stevens, Commissioner of good description of one of the swindlers in jail here.
+Howard, alias Thompson, alias Fuller.
+The bulletin says his burglar, gold brick swindler and countefeiter by occupation."
 Boss Platt Defied.

-Senator T. P. Platt, "the easy boss," and heretofore the dictator of the Re publican party in New York state, is in a fight for his political life.
+Senator T. P. Platt, "the easy boss, and heretofore the dictator of the Republican party in New York state, is in a fight for his policical life.
 His oppoment is Governor B. B. Odell, the man whose political fortunes Mr. Platt has helped to make.
 The outcome is problematical, but many disinterested observers believe they see the beginning of the end of Mr. Platt's political career.
-In New York Mr. Platt made a political statement that breathes defiance of the governor and a determination to kill him politically if he votes a police bill which will remove from New York city control of the police force.
-From Albany comes word that Mr. Odell stands by his ultimatum that he will veto such a measure.
+In New York Mr. Platt made as last year, mills all over the world will buy from hand to mouth until the new a political statement that breathes defisnce of the governor and a determination to kill him politically if he votes a police bill which will remove from New York city control of the police force.
+From Albany comes word that Mr. Odell stands by his ultimatum that he will voto such a measure.
 Albany also has it that Senator Platt has backed down and will not press the bill.
-Governor Odell is being praised by his supporters for the stand be has taken, and the first skirmish of what promises to be one of the greatest political battles in the state has awakened universal interest, irrespective of party lines.
+Governor Odell is being prai ed by his supporters for the stand he has taken, and the first skirmish of what promises to be one of the greatest political battles in the state has awakened universal interest, irrespective of party lines.
+Blowed Himself.